LutzGrosshennig/4096-bytes-intro-sprites-are-us/README.md

 # 4k-intro-sprites-are-us

-This is a litte (only 4KB) intro I wrote in 2004.
+This is a litte (only 4KB) intro I wrote back in 2004.
 It was an attempt to showcase that it is quite possible to generate a tiny executable that actually does something (3d graphics and audio) using a high level language such as C/CPP.

+Here is a link to a YouTube video of the intro.

 [![Preview](https://img.youtube.com/vi/bIwQHldMUBk/0.jpg)](https://youtu.be/bIwQHldMUBk)